otabuzzman/RTXplay/README.md

 4. OPTIX_CHECK_LOG macro in `sutil/Exception.h` depends on variable names `log` and `sizeof_log` which thus must not change.
 5. Changing shader sources requires cache file removal before starting application.
 Otherwise errors are likely.
 6. Code in a PTX file must contain any referenced objects (or variables).
 Calling a class member function from inside a shader (kernel) expects the class in question to be defined in the same .cu file (e.g. by including a header file containing the definition) or by a further .cu file given to NVCC on the command line when compiling to PTX.
+7. [Q&A on NVIDIA developer forum](https://forums.developer.nvidia.com/t/intersection-point/81612/7) on how to get a hit primitive's vertices in a closest hit shader.
+Using `optixGetGASTraversableHandle()` and related [might be bad for performance](https://raytracing-docs.nvidia.com/optix7/guide/index.html#device_side_functions#vertex-random-access).
+Passing device pointers pointing at primitive vertices and indices of `OptixBuildInput` objects (the *Things*) via SBT records thus recommended.

 ### Git for short (copy&paste)